noahlago/UltraYoloPi/README.md

 ### Viewing Gesture Recognition

+1. Ensure that the camera is enabled (privacy mode is disabled)
-1. Position your hand in front of the camera
+2. Position your hand in front of the camera
-2. Make one of the five supported gestures
+3. Make one of the five supported gestures
-3. The system will display the detected gesture in real-time
+4. The system will display the detected gesture in real-time
-4. Recent detections appear below the main video feed
+5. Recent detections appear below the main video feed

 ### Providing Feedback for Model Improvement